Emmaville, New South Wales: Media

+Local news coverage is provided by Glen Innes News which publishes online as well as in print.

-Emmaville is served by community radio station 2CBD FM.
+Emmaville is served by community radio station 2CBD FM which broadcasts from studios in Glen Innes.
 As well as broadcasting on two local FM frequencies 91.1 Deepwater and 105.9 Glen Innes, it has a live 24/7 feed via the internet.
 The station is the only radio station with studios in Glen Innes and is run by volunteers and presents local information and a diverse mix of music.

 Heritage listings

 Emmaville has a number of heritage-listed sites, including: